isomerpages/cccs-corp/_who-we-are/Careers/Careers.md

 <p>Within each group, there is a range of initiatives that are available,
 based on the organisational needs of CCCS and relevance to the profile of our staff.</p>
-<h2><strong>Opportunities</strong></h2>
-<p>We are committed to the professional development of our staff and offer
-a work environment that is intellectually challenging, collegial and dynamic.
-We are looking for self-motivated and energetic individuals who are driven by a passion for competition and consumer protection work and a desire to develop expertise in the areas of competition and fair trading policy, law and economics.
-We welcome applications from individuals who have working experience with other competition and consumer protection authorities overseas.</p>
-<h3><strong>CCCS Internship Programme</strong></h3>
-<p>We have two main internship cycles per year.
-Application for the mid-year
-internship programme is open yearly from Jan - Feb, and application for the year-end internship programme is open yearly from Sep - Oct.
-Interested students, please submit your&nbsp;CVs and transcripts via <a href="https://www.careers.hrp.gov.sg/sap/bc/ui5_ui5/sap/ZGERCFA004/index.html" rel="noopener noreferrer nofollow" target="_blank">Career@Gov</a> portal during the application period.</p>
-<h3><strong>Current Vacancies</strong></h3>
-<p>Visit&nbsp;<a href="https://www.careers.hrp.gov.sg/sap/bc/ui5_ui5/sap/ZGERCFA004/index.html" rel="noopener noreferrer" target="_blank">Careers@Gov</a>&nbsp;to
-find out our current vacancies and to submit your application.</p>
 <p></p>